Namibia announces travel ban, partial lockdown after seventh coronavirus case

 Those residents will only be allowed to return into the country if their mission is critical to national interest, such as the safety and security of Namibia, the minister added.

-The government, however, added the flow of supplies, goods, commodities and services into Namibia from reciprocal neighbouring countries will not be interrupted.
+The government, however, added the flow of supplies, goods, commodities and services into Namibia from reciprocal neighboring countries will not be interrupted.

 The government also announced a partial lockdown of the Khomas region, which houses the capital Windhoek and the Erongo region, home to the port town of Walvis Bay.
 The partial lockdown will start from midnight March 27 until midnight April 16.